 Many of the largest bank fraud cases – including those against JPMorgan Chase, Wells Fargo, Ocwen and Bank of America – were brought by whistleblowers.
 The federal False Claims Act and the Financial Institutions Reform, Recovery and Enforcement Act (FIRREA) allow whistleblowers to keep a percentage of whatever the government collects.

 Last year we represented the whistleblower in the record breaking $16.65 billion case against Bank of America.
 That case paid several whistleblowers a total of $171 million in awards.

 As long as whistleblowers come forward and banks like Chase continue to engage in fraud, CEOs like Jaimie Dimon should be worried.
 It’s not the fault of the regulators, however.
 If the banks want the “assaults” to stop then they must first get their own house in order.

 MahanyLaw is a full service whistleblower firm concentrating in bank fraud, Medicare fraud and similar cases.
 We have handled many whistleblower and other bank fraud cases including three, billion dollar cases.
 Not every case is that size, obviously, but every case is equally important to us.

 Need more information?
-Give us a call.
+Visit our bank fraud whistleblower page or give us a call.
 All inquiries are kept in complete confidence.
-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+For more information, contact attorney Brian Mahany at or by telephone at (direct).